 The wide range of universities

 There is some disquiet as to whether the universities have positioned themselves well for the challenges ahead in the 21st century.
-But before embarking on this discussion it is as well to review how the universities have developed over the years and where they stand at present.
+But before embarking on this discussion it is as well to review how the universities have developed over time and where they stand at present.

 The idea of a university generates many different images and one of the most picturesque was supplied by D Scott when he wrote,